 There were two old women arguing in the alleyways on the way down to the shore and wonderful shops full of Italian clothing I couldn't get enough of.

-The Roman Catholic Religion was everywhere, with an amazing Church I found full of my mom’s favorite Fontanini style Nativity characters.
+The Roman Catholic Religion was everywhere, with an amazing Church, Santa Maria Del Carmine, I found full of Fontanini style Nativity characters, and 17th Century paintings.
 The intricate details of the ceiling and woodwork inlay was stunning.
-After the wonderful experience I was already having, I decided to make use of the church and thank God for all that I had been given (even though I’m not Catholic).
+After the wonderful experience I was already having, I decided to make use of the church and thank God for all that I had been given (even though I'm not Catholic).
 I spent a lot of time in this church (see below).

 After wandering through the streets and slowly making my way down the side of the mountain, I came to the wonderful black sand beaches I had seen in Under the Tuscan Sun.
 The beach is beautiful in photos but is actually quite rocky, so I couldn't quite imagine myself swimming in the ocean at this particular spot.
 However, I could see myself relaxing in a nice beach chair with a wonderful glass of orange juice and soaking in the sun.
 I was here during the off-season, so the beach was pretty empty; but typically I hear that the beach is filled with beach chairs to do just what I was imagining.